 Bringing Radiology into the Future

-The great healthcare revolution is well underway, with the shift from paper to digital nearly completed and the explosion of health-related data now informing clinical care at every level in the health system.
-Radiologists are asking what comes next for their field, and rightly expecting more than PACS systems and single slice CT scans to come.
+The great healthcare revolution is well underway, with the shift from paper to digital nearly completed and an explosion of health-related data now informing clinical care at every level in the health system.
+Radiologists are asking what comes next for their field, and rightly expecting more than AI-enabled CT machines to come.

-Recently the European Society for Radiology (ESR) published a white paper reviewing the state of radiology in health care and strongly urging radiologists to reconsider their role in order to avoid being siloed.
+Recently the European Society for Radiology (ESR) published a white paper reviewing the state of radiology in health care which strongly urged radiologists to reconsider their role in order to avoid being siloed.
 But how is the field changing, and how exactly can radiologists stay relevant while avoiding burnout?

 In this post, we’ll take a look at some of the trends shaping radiology and how they’re impacting the field.